Sheridan-Stable/tfidf-lrt/README.md

-# Common TF–IDF variants arise as leading terms in a penalized likelihood-ratio test for word burstiness
+# Common TF–IDF variants arise as key components in the test statistic of a penalized likelihood-ratio test for word burstiness

-This repository contains computer code for reproducing the results numerical described in the manuscript “Common TF–IDF variants arise as leading terms in a penalized likelihood-ratio test for word burstiness.”
+This repository contains computer code for reproducing the results numerical described in the manuscript “Common TF–IDF variants arise as key components in the test statistic of a penalized likelihood-ratio test for word burstiness”

 ## Getting Started